TechneWare/SmarterMail.Cli/README.md

 So, the goal is to identify subnets that are not trusted while not penalizing subnets with only a few bad actors in them and blocking traffic as minimally and optimally as possible.
 At the same time, automate this as much as possible to get consistent documentation and reduce the amount of manual interaction with the server to maintain the blocklist.
 Plus, it might be nice to rebuild the blocklist or use the captured data in other systems/firewalls, etc.

 ## The SmarterMail.CLI Utility
-The SmarterMail.CLI utility was created to automate actions against a SmarterMail server's API and manage the server's blocklist.
+The SmarterMail.CLI utility automates actions against a SmarterMail server's API and manages the server's blocklist.

-Writing an API wrapper and then creating a hard-coded process to manage this list would be possible, but I chose to use the command pattern instead.
-Exploring the API by hand was becoming tedious, and I had to maintain access/refresh tokens, so it just made sense to make something that could deal with token management for me while I was free to explore the API.
+Writing an API wrapper and creating a hard-coded process to manage this list would be possible, but I used the command pattern instead.
+Exploring the API by hand was becoming tedious, and I had to maintain access/refresh tokens, so it just made sense to make something that could manage tokens for me while I was free to explore the API.

 This then grew into the ability to auto-log into the server on launch, Script one or more commands into a file, execute them, and eventually adjust the process using Virus Total data to identify the CIDR groups accurately.